awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-PrometheusEC2.md

 The following sections explain how to install the CloudWatch agent with Prometheus monitoring on EC2 instances, and how to configure the agent to scrape additional targets\.
 It also provides tutorials for setting up sample workloads to use testing with Prometheus monitoring\.

-For information about the operating systems supported by the CloudWatch agent, see [Collecting Metrics and Logs from Amazon EC2 Instances and On\-Premises Servers with the CloudWatch Agent](Install-CloudWatch-Agent.md)
+For information about the operating systems supported by the CloudWatch agent, see [Collecting metrics and logs from Amazon EC2 instances and on\-premises servers with the CloudWatch agent](Install-CloudWatch-Agent.md)

 **VPC security group requirements**